random-entity/flocking-sound_processing/readme.md

 	* The `drift` parameter controls how much the heading offset from heading-interval center is mapped into microtonal pitch bend.
 * For users bored from these boids making the same sound forever when not tweaking parameters, setting the `turnMag` or `curlMag` parameters far from 0 will make them boids to turn and curl, so that their pitches change frequently even when you're sleeping.
 The `turnMag` parameter controls how much the boids wants to turn left or right relative to its current heading.
 The `curlMag` controls how much the boids wants to turn left or right relative to its current position relative to the center of the program window.
 * The bottom three parameters, `sepWeight`, `aliWeight`, `cohWeight`, controls the 'separation', 'alignment', 'coherence' elements respectively, in the original Boid algorithm and Daniel Shiffman's implementation example code.
+* Miscellaneous details:
+	* Amplitude of each oscillator decreases as the boid population increases to prevent clipping.
+	* Higher frequencies and lesser amplitude so it doesn't get on your nerves.

+## YouTube live

+- You might watch a random entity publicly [livestreaming on YouTube](https://www.youtube.com/@public_random_entity/streams) playing with this little program, on random time.
+You must be very luck if you managed to catch it (the random entity) streaming live.

 ## Dependencies